 (56)a.
-[The person who that met Mary] is my friend. b.
-[The person who that met Mary] is my friend. c.
-[The person who that met Mary] is my friend who deleted who and that deleted preverbal subject position across that seem to predict that (56b) should be unacceptable, contrary to fact.
+[The person who that met Mary] is my friend. that deleted b.
+[The person who that met Mary] is my friend. who deleted c.
+[The person who that met Mary] is my friend who and that deleted d.
+[The person who that met Mary] is my friend. violates Doubly Filled Comp Filter

+For many accounts of complementizer-trace phenomena, this paradigm is a double surprise.
+Linear-order accounts and any structural account that blocks movement from a preverbal subject position across that seem to predict that (56b) should be unacceptable, contrary to fact.
 Similarly, these accounts seem to predict that (56c) should be acceptable, again contrary to fact.
 Because the judgments are the exact opposite of what most accounts of complementizer-trace phenomena predict, this puzzle is often called the "anti-that-trace effect", and to this day has no obvious solution.
 Investigation of extant proposals would require a deeper look at the analysis of English relative clauses and their counterparts cross-linguistically than is possible here.